 - Online study guides, self-assessments, and quizzes between sessions.

-Session 1 - The first session provides a basic understanding of Traditional Chinese Medicine (TCM) principles and their relationship to Western Medicine, neurophysiology, small and large animal anatomy and physiology review, introduction to meridian theory, scientific basis of acupuncture, and acupoint location.
+Session 1 - This first session provides a basic understanding of Traditional Chinese Medicine (TCM) principles and their relationship to Western Medicine, neurophysiology, small and large animal anatomy and physiology review, introduction to meridian theory, and acupoint location.
 It will also include the fundamentals of needling technique.

 Session 2 – The second session provides a working knowledge of TCM diagnostic approaches.
 Introduction to Eight Principle and Zang Fu theory.
 It also provides a working knowledge of small animal and equine acupuncture.

 Session 3 – In the third session, we will cover the 5 element theory and course attendees will acquire the ability to integrate the diagnostic approaches and develop treatment regimens.

-Session 4 – The fourth session will enable course attendees to incorporate basic knowledge of acupuncture into clinical practice.
+Session 4 – The fourth session will cover Empirical points and enable course attendees to incorporate basic knowledge of acupuncture into clinical practice.

-Veterinarians attending the US IVAS Basic Course must be graduate Veterinarians, or fourth year veterinary students.
+Attendees of the US IVAS Basic Veterinary Acupuncture Course must be licensed veterinarians, or fourth year veterinary students.
 Documentation must be provided.

 The IVAS Certification Process

-- Attendance at all four session of the course;
+- Attendance at all four sessions of the course

-- Submission of a log book documenting a minimum of 10 cases within 6 months of completing the course; and
+- Submission of a log book documenting a minimum 10 cases within 6 months of completing the course

 Who Should Attend: